-Convoy of Hope entered our fourth week of responding to Hurricane Laura.
-In that time, we’ve sent more than 90 loads of product — totalling more than 2 million pounds of food and relief supplies — to the area.
-With the help of our church, business, and organizational partners in the area, we’ve been able to help tens of thousands of people as they traverse the complicated aftermath of this natural disaster.
+Convoy of Hope entered the fourth week of responding to Hurricane Laura.
+In that time, Convoy has sent more than 90 loads of product — totaling more than 2 million pounds of food and relief supplies — to the area.
+With the help of local churches, businesses, and organizational partners, we’ve been able to help tens of thousands of people as they traverse the complicated aftermath of this natural disaster.

 September 9, 2020 | 4:39 p.m.

 LAKE CHARLES, LA — Convoy of Hope’s work in Louisiana in the aftermath of Hurricane Laura continues this week.
 Here’s the latest update from Stacy Lamb, Senior Director of U.S. Disaster Services.

 LAKE CHARLES, LA — COVID-19 has brought challenges and changes in the way we all live, work, and play.
 It’s also brought changes to how Convoy of Hope responds to disasters.